Lower Back Pain Treatment

 - Sudden weight loss.

 While chiropractic care helps address underlying reasons for back pain, The best medicine for backache is often a lifestyle change.
-Quit smoking, eat right, sit properly (Avoid prolonged sitting when possible), adopt daily stretching exercises, avoid lifting heavy objects, and avoid sleeping on your stomach.
+Quit smoking, eat right, sit properly (avoid prolonged sitting when possible), adopt daily stretching exercises, avoid lifting heavy objects, and avoid sleeping on your stomach.

-In some cases, the fastest way to relieve back pain is to take a rest.
 It can also be reduced with stretching exercises, cold and warm compresses, pain-relieving OTC medications, and ointments.
 Additionally, good food and an ergonomically correct office workstation may be helpful.